NodeifyWorld/Peakah-Nodeify/README.md

 truffle migrate --network rinkeby

-Replace `rinkeby` with the network you wish to deploy to.
+Replace `sepolia` with the network you wish to deploy to.

 ## Contracts